ovh/docs/pages/bare_metal_cloud/dedicated_servers/veeam-enterprise-server-backup-preparation/guide.en-gb.md

 ---
 title: Preparing a Bare Metal Server backup with Veeam Enterprise
-excerpt: Learn how to prepare to back up your Bare Metal Server using Veeam Backup and Replication (Enterprise).
+excerpt: Learn how to prepare to back up your Bare Metal Server using Veeam Backup and Replication (Enterprise)
-updated: 2024-01-05
+updated: 2024-01-08
 ---

 ## Objective